ivallesp/Scikit-Stack/README.md

-# Stacked Generalization implementation in Python
+# Stacked Generalization library for Python

 This repository contains the implementation of the Stacked Generalization (aka SuperLearner) which lead me to almost win 3 Kaggle Competitions.